Vinicius-pinh/Zabbix/Template_LSI_Megaraid_DIsks/readme.txt

    touch /etc/zabbix/scripts/info.json | chown zabbix: /etc/zabbix/scripts/info.json

  - Crontab schedule
-   Create in root crontab a schedule to run the script in every day to populate json file.
-To do it, use this commands:
+   Create in root crontab a schedule to run the script every day to populate json file.
+To do it, use theses commands:

    crontab -e